Dominik-Weinzierl/messaging-bus-example/README.md

 docker-compose up
 ```

-The NATS server and message listener server should now be running.
-The listener server will output the received messages to the console.
+The NATS server and message listener server should now be operational.
+The listener server will display the received messages on the console.
+The server user is granted permission to subscribe to messages, but is restricted from publishing messages.

 ## Sending Messages